2025–26 Scarlets season

-The 2025–26 season is the 23rd season in the history of the Scarlets, a Welsh regional rugby union side based in Llanelli, Carmarthenshire.
-In this season, they will compete in the United Rugby Championship, its URC Welsh Shield competition and the European Rugby Champions Cup.
+The 2025–26 season was the 23rd in the history of the Scarlets, a Welsh regional rugby union side based in Llanelli, Carmarthenshire.
+In this season, they competed in the United Rugby Championship, its URC Welsh Shield competition and the European Rugby Champions Cup.
+Managing just four wins, they finished 14th in the United Rugby Championship, and their performance against the other Welsh teams meant they finished last in the Welsh Shield, although ahead of the Dragons on the league table.
+They also lost all four of their pool matches in the Champions Cup, finishing bottom of Pool 4.

 Friendlies

 As part of their pre-season preparations, the Scarlets announced they would face both Llandovery and Carmarthen Quins on 6 September.
 The day would see the Scarlets play 30 minutes against Llandovery followed by 30 minutes against Carmarthen Quins (with the two Super Rygbi Cymru sides facing each other in a final 30 minute game).
 In the end, the games were played as two 40-minute halves and the contest between Llandovery and Carmarthen Quins was cancelled.